IainStevenson/docker-dotnet-core-api-qnap-nas/README.md

 The latest update of container station, updated both docker server and client, so the default Dockerfile can e used without the need of customization.

 ## Deployment process

+The build.sp1 script uses psake and powershell commands and routines necessary to build and run a new image and container on your NAS.

+You will need to run it from a powershell window outside of visual studio.
+It is not necessary to run it with administrator privileges.

 Using the task *Publish* the script will automatically:
 - Stop the existing container
 - Remove the existing container